Activities to Promote Sustainable Procurement

 Japan Beer and Spirits Business and Japan Non-alcoholic Beverages Business

 In fiscal 2019, Kirin Brewery Company, Limited, Kirin Beverage Company, Limited, and Mercian Corporation adopted the Sustainable Procurement Self-assessment Questionnaire developed by Global Compact Network Japan (GCNJ), which it now administers to suppliers, replacing a proprietary survey.
-In fiscal 2020, there were 412 respondents out of 421 suppliers that received the survey.
-The results show progress in all areas when compared to the previous fiscal year.

 Risk assessment using the Sedex SAQ